jamescherti/update-iptables/README.md

 ## Usage

-By default, `update-iptables` blocks all traffic, including input, output, and forwarding, except for connections on the loopback interface.
+By default, `update-iptables` **blocks all traffic**, including input, output, and forwarding, except for connections on the loopback interface.

 ### Adding Custom Rules